sorbet/sorbet.run/docs/talks/QCon2024/script.md

 Whip something up quickly to prove out the idea, and make it better later.
 This is just "how we build software," that doesn't go away when it's a type checker!
 Few people know this, but the first version of Sorbet started by ripping the guts of a toy Scala compiler and replacing it with code that deals with Ruby.
 That worked well enough to convince us that we were on to something.

 So basically, yes: building Sorbet represented a relatively small effort which gave us a ton of leverage over Stripe's codebase.
+So now, let's talk about ratcheting.

-But that's enough on leverage, let's talk about ratcheting.
 In Sorbet, the way ratcheting works is that there's a `# typed:` comment at the top of every file, specifying the typed level.

 At typed false, Sorbet only validates syntax and resolves constant names.